Redaimao/MMDD2025/README.md

 - **MDPE** can be found in [data](https://huggingface.co/datasets/MDPEdataset/MDPE_Dataset)

-Participants are encouraged to download all the datasets as early as possible !!
+Participants are encouraged to download the original dataset and extract their features.

-### The final test samples are the combination of DOLOS_test_l200_t148.pkl and MDPE_test_balanced_l127_t124.pkl
+#### NOTE: The final test samples are the combination of DOLOS_test_l200_t148.pkl and MDPE_test_balanced_l127_t124.pkl